How Many People Can Get U.S. Asylum?

 How Does Applying for Asylum Differ From Applying for Refugee Status?

-Asylum allows people to apply for protection upon or after their arrival in the United States (though under the Trump Administration, people attempting to apply at the Mexican border have been either placed into detention facilities or forced to wait in Mexico while applying).
+Asylum allows people to apply for protection upon or after their arrival in the United States (though people attempting to apply at the Mexican border are often either placed into detention facilities or forced to wait in Mexico while applying).

-The law says that people can apply for asylum whether they arrive legally (with a visa and inspection at a border or other point of entry) or illegally (without inspection).
-They can either submit an affirmative application within a year of entry or apply as a defense to either expedited removal (upon entry) or other placement in removal proceedings (for example, after apprehension by U.S. immigration authorities within the U.S.).
+People who successfully enter can either submit an affirmative application within a year of entry or apply as a defense to either expedited removal (upon entry) or other placement in removal proceedings (for example, after apprehension by U.S. immigration authorities within the United States).

 By contrast, people who are outside the U.S. and seek protection based on past or future persecution must apply for refugee status, usually with the help of the U.N.
 High Commissioner for Refugees, and through overseas offices of U.S. Citizenship and Immigration Services.
 There is no mechanism by which to specifically request refugee status in the United States.
 See a detailed description in How to Prepare and Submit a Refugee Application to the U.S.

 In the past, the annual limits on refugees set by the U.S. president tended to range from between 70,000 and 90,000 admissions.
-The Trump Administration drastically reduced this, setting an annual limit for 2021 of 15,000 refugee admissions.
+The first Trump Administration drastically reduced this, setting an annual limit for 2021 of 15,000 refugee admissions.
 The Biden administration raised the number to 125,000 annually starting in 2022.
-However, because the refugee processing agencies' operations had been drastically scaled back during the Trump Administration, progress has been difficult and slow.
+However, because the refugee processing agencies' operations had been drastically scaled back during the first Trump Administration, progress was difficult and slow.
+What's more, the second Trump Administration scaled the numbers down to zero.
+(See the executive order "REALIGNING THE UNITED STATES REFUGEE ADMISSIONS PROGRAM.")

 What Does Asylum Get You?